 Iron is probably the most important mineral our body needs.
 It’s not like that we can survive without other elements but iron has roles which can not be replaced with something else.
-Iron is essential in delivering oxygen to the different tissues in body.
+Iron is essential in delivering oxygen to the different tissues in the body.

 It is an integral part of the molecule hemoglobin which delivers oxygen to organs.
-In the form of myoglobin it holds oxygen reserve for times when we need urgent oxygen supply like when we are exercising.
+In the form of myoglobin, it holds oxygen reserve for times when we need urgent oxygen supply like when we are exercising.
 Other than this major role, iron also serves as a catalyst in numerous biochemical reactions vital for human life.

 Iron deficiency anemia is the most commonly seen nutritional deficiency in adults.
-Risk for IDA is significantly higher in females of reproductive age groups.
+The risk for IDA is significantly higher in females of reproductive age groups.
 Pregnant females are more prone to the IDA because of high hemodilution of the blood.Common symptoms of Anemia is pale conjunctiva, pale skin, early fatigue, breathlessness, dizziness, sore tongue, brittle nails etc. Iron deficiency anemia may go to the point where it may endanger your life, requiring an immediate blood transfusion.
-Thus it is crucial to keep good iron reserves in body.
+Thus it is crucial to keep good iron reserves in the body.

 Must visit: Top 10 Benefits of Blueberries For Health & Skin